Ircam-RnD/serveSofaHrir/README.md

 This module is released under the [BSD-3-Clause] license.

-## Acknowledgements
+## Acknowledgments

-This research was developped by both [Acoustic And Cognitive Spaces] and [Analysis of Musical Practices] IRCAM research teams.
+This research was developed by both [Acoustic And Cognitive Spaces] and [Analysis of Musical Practices] IRCAM research teams.
 A previous version was part of the WAVE project, funded by ANR (French National Research Agency).
-The current version, supporting multiple sources and a listener, the SOFA standard, and the access to a server, is part of the [CoSiMa] project, funded by ANR.
+The current version, supporting multiple sources and a listener, HRTFs SOFA format and the access to a HRTF server, is part of the [CoSiMa] project, funded by ANR.The HRTF server and efforts for standardization of the HRTF SOFA format ([AES69 standard]) benefited from the financial support of the [Bili] project (French funding program FUI).

 [//]: # (Avoid relative links for use with https://github.com/README.md)
 [//]: # (and http://cdn.rawgit.com/Ircam-RnD/binauralFIR/next-gh-pages/doc/index.html)